 Dr. Gordon is still using the same Q&A questions he has used since he set them up three years ago.
 They’re integrated into slides in his PowerPoint deck, organized class by class.
 “I saw the PowerPoint integration app on the website and thought, Perfect!
 That’s exactly what I want it to do.
 The format is basically the same for each class, so I just put 18 or 19 questions in each clinical case deck, and leave them there.”
 He archives responses after each use, and then the questions are ready for the next session.

 Dr. Gordon’s students seem to appreciate the Q&A discussion format.
 “It took them a while to get used to it, but now they love it.
 They really enjoy it.”

 How can you do this?

 Download the PowerPoint Presenter App, and install it on the computer you use for presenting lectures.

 In PowerPoint, click Insert Polls from the Poll Everywhere menu at the top-right of your PowerPoint ribbon

 Click the questions you want to include.
 Move them to the correct spots in the deck by dragging and dropping or copy/pasting the thumbnail of the poll slides.

 Questions will activate when you display your deck in slideshow mode.
 Make sure your computer is connected to the internet, and that you are signed into the Presenter app.

-If you plan to reuse the same questions in your next session, clear the responses by selecting the question titles on your My Polls page and clicking Clear Results on the top menu.
+If you plan to reuse the same questions in your next session, clear the responses by selecting the question titles on your My Polls page and clicking Clear Responses on the top menu.